 Embodying the colors of a Southwest sunset, this bohemian dining room is sleek yet inviting.
 The table-and-chairs ensemble is decidedly avant-garde, but velvet throw pillows and a tasseled rug soften the look.
 Swathed in statement-making orange paint and accessorized by metal art, an accent wall echoes the palette and texture of the desert landscape just beyond the oversized windows.

-Mix Your Materials
+Mix the Materials

 Boho style is all about layering, and this extends beyond textiles.
 By incorporating pieces in varying materials and finishes, added depth and intrigue are achieved.
 In the dining room above, subtle brass details and a beaded chandelier stand in contrast to the room's matte finishes and natural woods, adding an eclectic richness to the space.